ktindiana/fetchsep/README.rst

 To run:

-    | python bin/idsep --StartDate 2010-05-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --saveplot
+    | python bin/idsep --StartDate 2017-01-01 --EndDate 2018-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --saveplot

-Note that the command above will download all GOES-13 data from 2010-05-01 to 2018-01-01 to your data/ directory then performan an analysis to identify the mean background and SEP enhancements.
-This analysis may take a few hours and will results in a few GB of data.
+Note that the command above will download all GOES-13 data from 2017-01-01 to 2018-01-01 to your data/ directory then performan an analysis to identify the mean background and SEP enhancements.

 An analysis of a year of GOES data will take around 20 minutes.
 The time period specified for analysis must exceed init_win number of days.
 If it is shorter, `idsep` will automatically extend the analysis time window.